-We are drawing closer to finalizing how we will land SAFE -- there is a very good chance it will become an Aspen Institute initiative.
-Meanwhile, our dear friend Bonnie Carroll, who founded and leads the non-profit Tragedy Assistance Program for Survivors (TAPS) -- which has done so much for the families of the fallen in our military -- has offered to help.
-Bonnie has enthusiastically agreed to create a segregated fund within the TAPS organization for the purposes I outline above.
+We are drawing closer to finalizing SAFE as its own national 501c3 nonprofit.
+Meanwhile, our dear friend Bonnie Carroll, who founded and leads the non-profit Tragedy Assistance Program for Survivors (TAPS) and has done so much for the families of the fallen in our military, continues to support a segregated fund within the TAPS organization for the purposes outlined above.

 We have no expectation whatsoever that you will donate to this fund.
 The outreach you have already so lovingly given to us has sustained us in this difficult time, and has made a world of difference.